Hazelden Betty Ford Foundation

 Hazelden Betty Ford Foundation - Chicago, IL

-Hazelden Betty Ford Foundation is a mental health and substance abuse rehab center located at 867 North Dearborn Street in the 60610 zip code in Chicago, IL.
+Hazelden Betty Ford Foundation is a substance and mental health treatment center located at 867 North Dearborn Street in the 60610 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Hazelden Betty Ford Foundation provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
-Some of the treatment approaches used by Hazelden Betty Ford Foundation include motivational incentives, dialectical behavior therapy and trauma counseling.
-Hazelden Betty Ford Foundation provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
-It also provides halfway and sober housing and residential substance use treatment.
+Hazelden Betty Ford Foundation provides administers naltrexone, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Hazelden Betty Ford Foundation include rational emotive behavioral therapy, trauma counseling and DBT.
+Hazelden Betty Ford Foundation provides IOT, outpatient rehabilitation and outpatient day treatment.
+It also provides transitional housing and residential substance use treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 867 North Dearborn Street, Chicago, IL 60610